nomssi/llm_client/README.md

 - OLLAMA
 - OpenAI
 - OpenRouter
+- Azure OpenAI
-- Azure OpenAI (only OpenAI Service endpoint, not AI Foundry)
+- Azure AI Foundry
 - Anthropic (structured output is not supported, considering simulating this via tool calls - vote in issue for that)
 - Google Vertex AI
 - Deepseek (structured output currently not supported)